atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

     === "Bamboo"
         !!!warning "Bamboo and zero downtime upgrades"
             Zero downtime upgrades for Bamboo server and Bamboo agents are currently not supported.

+    === "Crowd"
+        !!!warning "Crowd and zero downtime upgrades"
+            Zero downtime upgrades for Crowd are currently not supported.

 === "Upgrade with no change in the product version"